jxnl/blog/docs/writing/posts/learning.md

 The biggest thing I learned in pottery, except for the fact that I sucked for like two years, was how we measured progress.
 I just remember thinking that I wanted to go to class and leave with six nice cups.
 I would make a couple of cups, but they would break somewhere in the process, and that would feel really disheartening.
 I remember telling my teacher what was going on, and they gave me advice that stuck with me forever.
 They said, "You should not focus on how many cups you make; you should just count how many bags of clay you go through."
 This was a huge perspective shift for me because a cup was 250 g, while a bag of clay was 25 kg.
 If I had considered the bags of clay as the metric, my progress would have been a straight `0-0` for the last 2 months.

-#### You're using the wrong metric
+#### Process vs Outcome

 I was holding the work a little too precious, and I wasn't actually putting in any volume.

 What did I learn?
 I basically learned that we often set outcome-based goals instead of process-based goals, and even when we do set process-based goals, we are definitely not using the right measurement.
 No wonder I wasn't doing enough to actually achieve the outcomes that I wanted.
+Moreover, I was also not measuring the right thing, usually the units and order of manitude were off and figuring out the right metric bags of clay was a huge part of the process.

 ### Weightlifting